hippocrat-dao/hippo-protocol/docs/docs/validators/validator-faq.md

 Fees are similarly distributed with the exception that the block proposer can get a bonus on the fees of the block they propose if the proposer includes more than the strict minimum of required precommits.

 When a validator is selected to propose the next block, the validator must include at least 2/3 precommits of the previous block.
 However, an incentive to include more than 2/3 precommits is a bonus.
 The bonus is linear: it ranges from 1% if the proposer includes 2/3rd precommits (minimum for the block to be valid) to 5% if the proposer includes 100% precommits.
 Of course the proposer must not wait too long or other validators may timeout and move on to the next proposer.
 As such, validators have to find a balance between wait-time to get the most signatures and risk of losing out on proposing the next block.
 This mechanism aims to incentivize non-empty block proposals, better networking between validators, and mitigates censorship.

-For a concrete example to illustrate the aforementioned concept, there are 10 validators with equal stake.
-Each validator applies a 1% commission rate and has 20% of self-delegated HP.
-Now comes a successful block that collects a total of 1025.51020408 HP in fees.

-First, a 2% tax is applied.
-The corresponding HP go to the reserve pool.
-The reserve pool's funds can be allocated through governance to fund bounties and upgrades.

-- `2% * 1025.51020408 = 20.51020408` HP go to the reserve pool.

-1005 HP now remain.
-For this example, the proposer included 100% of the signatures in its block so the proposer obtains the full bonus of 5%.

-To solve this simple equation to find the reward R for each validator:

-`9*R + R + R*5% = 1005 ⇔ R = 1005/10.05 = 100`

-- For the proposer validator:
-  - The pool obtains `R + R * 5%`: 105 HP
-  - Commission: `105 * 80% * 1%` = 0.84 HP
-  - Validator's reward: `105 * 20% + Commission` = 21.84 HP
-  - Delegators' rewards: `105 * 80% - Commission` = 83.16 HP (each delegator is able to claim its portion of these rewards in proportion to their stake)
-- For each non-proposer validator:
-  - The pool obtains R: 100 HP
-  - Commission: `100 * 80% * 1%` = 0.8 HP
-  - Validator's reward: `100 * 20% + Commission` = 20.8 HP
-  - Delegators' rewards: `100 * 80% - Commission` = 79.2 HP (each delegator is able to claim their portion of these rewards in proportion to their stake)

 ### What are the slashing conditions?